-The Finite Difference Method, E. Nobile | Difference representation of Partial Differential Equations | Application of boundary conditions
+The Finite Difference Method, E. Nobile | Difference representation of Partial Differential Equations | Boundary conditions

 Overview of boundary conditions

 In order to attain closure to the system of discrete equations, additional equations are required, and these came from the boundary conditions.